Hypoallergenic Dog Breeds for People with Allergies

 Maltese

 The Maltese is a small hypoallergenic dog with a long, silky coat that doesn’t shed.
 Despite their glamorous appearance, they are relatively easy to care for and require regular brushing to prevent their hair from matting.
 Their friendly and affectionate nature makes them a popular choice among dog lovers with allergies.
-For those specifically looking for small hypoallergenic dogs, the Maltese is an excellent candidate.
+For those specifically looking for small hypoallergenic dogs, a Maltese is an excellent candidate.

 Shih Tzu

 Shih Tzus have a long, flowing coat that doesn’t shed much, making them another good option for allergy sufferers.
 Regular grooming is essential to keep their coat in top condition and to minimise allergens.
 Shih Tzus are known for their loving and loyal personalities, making them a favourite among small dog enthusiasts.
-These dogs are often mentioned in discussions about what dogs are hypoallergenic due to their minimal shedding and small size.
+These dogs are often mentioned in discussions about hypoallergenic dogs due to their minimal shedding and small size.

 Yorkshire Terrier